-The EEA Group is a closed book life insurance business that has a portfolio of pension, life and protection products.
+The EEA Group is a closed book life insurance business that has a portfolio of pension, life and annuity products.
 It is wholly owned by Sun Life Assurance Company of Canada ("SLACC") and the ultimate parent is Sun Life Financial Inc., both of which are Canadian companies.
 SLOC UK is the only regulated company within the EEA Group and is responsible for managing all insurance business.
 It gives rise to materially all risks and performance of the EEA Group.

-The business is profitable.
-SLOC UK profit after tax per the financial statements prepared in accordance with International Financial Reporting Standards ("IFRS") as adopted by the EU for 2018: £14 million (2017: £21 million).
+SLOC UK profit after tax per the financial statements prepared in accordance with International Financial Reporting Standards ("IFRS") as adopted by the EU for 2019: £41 million (2018: £14 million).